lokimeyburg/GlitchEngine/Notes.md

 - [ ] Split demo into Glitch, Launcher and Editor.
 - [ ] Create a seperate Game repository that uses the GlitchEngine

+## Notes for physics engine

+I've removed a bunch of physics code from the Transform component and will have to add them back at some point.

 ## DotNET Terminal Commands Cheat Sheet

 Creating a new library: